The Super Six

 LSU has cemented its name as one of the premier gymnastics programs in the nation.

-The Tigers have competed in the NCAA Super Six five times in the last decade.
+The Tigers have competed in the NCAA Super Six six times in the last decade.
 LSU first appeared in the pinnacle of collegiate gymnastics in 2008 and again in 2009.
 The Tigers then made back-to-back appearances in 2013 and 2014.
-In 2016, D-D Breaux led the squad to another appearance in the Super Six where the Tigers finished as the National Runner-up, the best finish in school history.
-LSU made a furious comeback in the second half of the meet to defeat powerhouses Alabama, Florida, UCLA and Georgia in the final standings.
+With back-to-back appearances in 2016 and 2017, D-D Breaux led the squad to the best finish in school history as the National Runner-Up.
+The Tigers made incredible comebacks in the final rotations of both meets to beat powerhouses Alabama, Florida, UCLA and Georgia in the final standings.

 2016 - NCAA Runner-Up

 After winning its fourth straight NCAA Regional championship, the LSU gymnastics team easily qualified for its fifth NCAA Super Six appearance with an outstanding performance in the NCAA Semifinal on April 15, 2016.
 In a season of fantastic performances, none was more exciting than the Super Six.
 In that championship meet, the Tigers rallied from behind to finish as the 2016 National Runner-Up, the best finish in school history.
 With a second-place finish in the Super Six, LSU defeated rivals Alabama, Florida and Georgia by posting a 197.450.